Seattle Monorail Project: Initiative 41 and ETC

 The effort to extend the monorail began in 1997 with Initiative 41, passed by a 53%–47% vote by Seattle citizens.
 The initiative proposed a 54 mi X-shaped monorail system extending the 0.96 mi line constructed for the 1962 Seattle World's Fair.
 The system's construction and operation was to be carried out by a new agency, the Elevated Transportation Corporation (ETC), using private funding.

 The ETC quickly determined that private entrepreneurs could not build a monorail system without public financial support, leading to a second monorail referendum placed before voters as Initiative 53 in 2000, which would allow the ETC to spend $6 million for additional studies to determine an improved monorail plan with full cost estimates and a funding package to pay for construction.
 I-53 passed 56% to 44% in 2000.

 Five-line plan

 By 2002, the ETC had developed the five-line system plan that came to be called the Seattle Monorail Project.
 This proposal was put before the voters as Citizens Petition #1 in November 2002 which would propose to dissolve the ETC, create a new monorail agency, construct the Green Line as the first part of the system, and enact an annual 1.4% motor-vehicle excise tax (MVET) on Seattle vehicles to fund the project.

-The 2002 petition drew opposition from groups who advanced the following arguments: